tednol/radix-staking/docker_validator_guide.md

 ```
 radixnode docker setup -n fullnode -t <ADDRESS & IP OF CHOSEN SEED>
 ```
+Assuming you don't already have a node-keystore.ks, you'll be asked to create one.
+Enter a password and save this somewhere.
+You'll be asked to configure a location for the RADIXDB, my suggestion is /home/radix/RADIXDB but anywhere that works for you is fine

 ## Set passwords
 Now it is time to set three passwords for the Nginx server.
 My suggestion is to choose 32 character passwords without symbols, and obviously they should be different for each password.